chenhao-ye/gcache/README.md

 # gcache

 gcache is a high-performance header-only LRU cache library.
-It provides not only a customizable cache implementation, but also support advanced features like ghost cache and multitenant cache.
+It provides not only a customizable cache implementation, but also supports advanced features like ghost cache and multitenant cache.

 ## Build